AyushKumar177/Data-Extractor/README.md

     8.update app.py

-7: notebook experiment and testing now we create 01_data_ingestion.ipynb and configure our config.yaml and then update entity for return type
+7: notebook experiment and testing now we create 01_data_ingestion.ipynb and configure our config.yaml and then update entity for return type ,also the params.yaml file after configurationManager is done in 01_data_ingestion.ipynb , we do the components and then pipeline
+Now it created the artifacts folder and its contents Now converting it to modular coding

 8: component modular code implementation
+    we use 01_data_ingestion.ipynb file for modular codes update __init__.py inside the entity folder
+    update src/config/configuration.py
+    update src/components/data_ingestion.py
+    update pipeline/stage_01_data_ingestion.py

+but for execution we have to write it in the main.py file in main.py file we write the data ingestion stage (so the artifacts folder now would be created  automatically)

+since we dont want to upload the artifacts folder we mention it inside .gitignore

 9: training pipeline